Industry Statistics

 What is click fraud in eCommerce advertising?

-Click fraud in eCommerce refers to invalid or non-incremental clicks on paid ads that do not contribute to real revenue.
-This includes competitor bots scraping prices, automated scripts inflating clicks, reseller bots abusing campaigns, and returning customers repeatedly clicking ads without adding incremental value.
-These clicks waste ad spend and distort optimisation signals in platforms like Google Ads and Performance Max.
+Click fraud in eCommerce refers to invalid or non-incremental interactions with paid ads that do not contribute to real revenue.
+This includes competitor bots scraping prices, automated scripts inflating clicks, reseller bots targeting product launches, and returning customers repeatedly clicking paid ads instead of using organic channels.
+These interactions consume budget, distort optimisation signals, and reduce paid media profit across Shopping, Search, and Performance Max campaigns.

 How does click fraud affect eCommerce profitability, not just ad spend?